-In this tutorial, I’m going to show you exactly how to make your website faster than 80% of other sites out there, just like mine.
-After all, nobody likes a slow website, especially your readers.
+In this tutorial, I’m going to show you exactly how to make your blog load faster than 80% of other sites out there.

 Take a look at Aspiring Bloggers’ results on Pingdom, a website speed test tool below:

 The test not only shows my site is 80% faster than other tested sites, it also shows that I have a performance grade of 83 out of 100, which is excellent!
 The performance grade gets pulled from Google PageSpeed so I know if Google’s giving me such a high grade, I must be doing something right.